dsanson/112f2020/day-12.md

 # Warm Up

-## Two Theorems
+## A Puzzling Theorem

--   `P->P` and `Q->(P->Q)` are both *theorems* in our system.
-They can be derived from no premises.
+-   "$Q \rightarrow  (P \rightarrow  Q)$" is a *theorem*.
+It can be derived from no premises.
--   That's because they are both *logical truths* in our system.
-Sentences that are true in virtue of their logical form.
+-   That means it is a *logical truth*.
+It is guaranteed to be true, just in virtue of its logical form.
--   I want you to briefly discuss each sentence, and think about *why* each one has this status, and whether you agree that it should.
+-   "If go to ISU, then if you go to Michigan State, you go to ISU."
+    -   Is this even true?
+How can it be a logical truth?

 # Working Groups